 The Bank of Slovenia is the central bank of Slovenia and forms part of the Eurosystem.
-As such, it participates in the Eurosystem decision-making process including oversight of the financial system within the EU.
-The Bank of Slovenia's primary objective is to maintain price stability through open market operations.
-As part of the Eurosystem, the money supply, interest rates, and exchange rate decisions rest with the ECB.
-At the end of 2011, the Slovenian financial sector's assets stood at €65 billion or 182 per cent. of GDP.
+As such, it participates in the Eurosystem decision-making process regarding the formulation and implementation of monetary policy.
+The Eurosystem's primary objective is to maintain price stability.
+As part of the Eurosystem, the decisions regarding the money supply as well as interest rates decisions rest with the Governing Council of the ECB.
+At the end of 2012, the Slovenian financial sector's assets stood at €64.4 billion or 178.6 per cent. of GDP, according to preliminary data.
 Banks are the most important financial intermediaries with around three quarters of total financial sector assets, while the leasing, investment and pension systems also play a large role.
-The Slovenian banking system was exposed to significant credit risk and income risk in 2011.
-From 2009 to 2011, various measures were implemented to offset the impact of the prevailing adverse international economic conditions.
+The Slovenian banking system was exposed to significant credit risk and income risk in 2011 and 2012.
+From 2009 to 2012, various measures were implemented to offset the impact of the prevailing adverse international economic conditions.